google/prediction_framework/README.md

 ### “The process has not triggered or failed due to temporary Cloud Function unavailability.”

 We only saw this error twice in 8 months, but you it could be circumvented by setting an alarm on logging/user/cloudfunction_errors [RATE] with the following policy "Any logging.googleapis.com/user/cloudfunction_errors stream increases by 1% for greater than 5 minutes".
 When the alarm triggers, you could use the backfill process to reprocess the missing data.

+### How can I adjust the permissions the script sets on the primary service account?

+This is being done in the `deploy/deploy.sh` script in the `set_service_account_permissions` function.
+This function first sets permissions on the processing project, then on the model project and finally on the dataset project.